oatmealandcoffee/CSCI15P3/readme.md

 <!-- Any details the instructor or TA needs to know, for example, test credentials. -->
 Extra Features include:
 * Used Bootstrap in the master template to improve UI
-* Added options to user generation
+* Added options for user generation
 * Added password generator project code
-* Moved the word list and random value functions to a custom "WordController" class
-* Moved password generation logic out of the view into a custom "PasswordController" class
+* Moved logic for all of the pages out of the view into custom controller classes.
+These classes manage the sanitizing of user content and content generation.
+	* Text -> LoremGenerator
+	* Users -> UsersGenerator
+	* Passwords -> PasswordGenerator, WordController (source list and access)

 # Dependencies and Citations
 <!--A list of any plugins, libraries, packages or outside code used in the project.
 See Student Responsibilities for more details on avoiding code plagiarism.-->